AnuragSinghDhami/ChatScholar/README.md

 ## 📸 Screenshots

-Here is a visual walkthrough of the IntelliStudy application.
+Here is a visual walkthrough of the ChatScholar application.

 **1. Landing Page**
 *The main entry point where users can choose between "Q&A with PDF" and "Essay Grading".*